 Troy CCSD 30-C Nursing Staff

-All students are required to present appropriate proof that the student received a State of Illinois Certificate of Child Health Examination and the immunizations against, and screenings for, preventable communicable diseases within one year prior to:
+All students are required to present appropriate proof that the student received a physical exam by a licensed physician, which includes all of the Illinois health exam requirements*, and the immunizations against, and screenings for, preventable communicable diseases within one year prior to:

 2. Entering the sixth grade; and